NEXT UP ON this.

 Remember when you resolved to be more organised and stay on top of your workload while studying this year?
 If that commitment has become a distant memory as day-to-day obligations pile up, you’re not alone.
 Even those with the best of intentions can quickly fall behind when life’s little challenges interfere with study.
 All of a sudden exams are creeping up and the tasks can feel insurmountable.
 But with these simple tips it’s possible to ditch that helpless feeling and get back on track.

 When there’s a lot happening simultaneously, it can be tempting to dive straight into the chaos.
-But taking some time to look at the bigger picture and plot out work timelines can help you to get a handle on priorities.
+But taking some time to look at the bigger picture and plot out work timelines can help you to get a handle on priorities and manage your time better.
 Jot down every single thing that you need to do and start putting time in your diary to complete tasks in the same way that you have non-negotiable time booked to attend classes.

 Once the requirements are out of your head and into a plan, you’ll stop worrying about where to begin and start completing the work.
 Sort the items on your list from most pressing to non-urgent, then tackle the important ones first.
 For more help on getting organised, check out our six tips for time management.

 According to Professor Nicole Rinehart from Deakin University’s School of Psychology, falling behind isn’t a character flaw, sometimes it happens for reasons beyond our control.
 ‘We will all fall behind at some stage – it’s life.
 It’s how we get up and move forward that is important,’ Prof. Rinehart says.
 If you find deadlines looming and really don’t know how you’re going to manage, she suggests reaching out to re-negotiate timelines if possible.
 ‘Taking some control of the situation helps students to put one foot in front of the other,’ she adds.

 'We will all fall behind at some stage – it’s life.
 It’s how we get up and move forward that is important.'